 You should make arrangements for someone to collect you by car after your treatment, or ask them to accompany you in a taxi.
 It is unsafe to travel by public transport after an anaesthetic or sedation, even if you are feeling well.

-When leaving New Victoria Hospital, please remember to take all your belongings, including your own medication and take-home drugs.
-If you require assistance with your luggage to your waiting transport, please ask a member of staff on the ward to arrange this for you.
+When leaving New Victoria Hospital, please remember to take all your belongings, including your own medication and take-home drugs with you.
+If you require assistance with your luggage to your waiting transport, please ask a member of staff to arrange this for you.

-If you have any concerns following your operation or procedure, please contact New Victoria Hospital on 020 8949 9000 and ask for the Sister in Charge.
+If you have any concerns following your operation or procedure, please contact New Victoria Hospital on 020 8949 9000 and ask for the Nurse in Charge.